Ben Macpherson was appointed Minister for Social Security and Local Government in May 2021.

 As a backbencher, Ben has previously served on the Scottish Parliament’s Social Security Committee, Justice Committee and Sub-Committee on Policing.
 He was also a Parliamentary Liaison Officer to the First Minster between 2016-2018.
-In June 2018 he was appointed as Minister for Europe, Migration and International Development in the Scottish Government, before moving in February 2020 to his current role as Minister for Public Finance and Migration.

 He is a committed internationalist and passionate about social justice and sustainable, inclusive economic progress.
 Beyond working and campaigning, Ben likes running, football and watching films and documentaries.